 - Avoid using cold ingredients.
 Use milk and butter at room temperature.
-Cold ingredients can make your starter dormant, and so the dough will take significantly longer to ferment/rise;
+Cold ingredients can make your starter dormant.
+If that happens, the dough will take significantly longer to ferment/rise;

 - Use a 100% hydration starter.
 That’s a starter made/feed with equal parts of water and flour;

-- Always make sure your starter is active before making these english muffins;
+- Always make sure sourdough starter is active before making these english muffins;

-- You need to cook your sourdough english muffins over low heat or their exterior will burn;
+- You need to cook sourdough english muffins over low heat or their exterior will burn;

-- Preheat your cast iron skillet or frying pan.
+- Always preheat cast iron skillet or frying pan.

-Sourdough English Muffins will keep for 4 to 5 days, stored inside an airtight container on room temperature.
+Sourdough English Muffins will keep for 4 to 5 days if stored inside an airtight container on room temperature.

-Avoid storing English muffins inside the fridge.
+Avoid storing them in the fridge.
 If you’re not eating them right away, prefer freezing to refrigerating any kind of bread.
-Refrigerating English muffins compromises their flavor and freshness, and will make them dry out quickly.
+Refrigerating english muffins compromises their flavor and freshness, and will make them dry out quickly.

 Questions you’ve asked me